 This differential ranking cannot be attributed to taste-based discrimination.
-Both black and indian subjects contribute less than any other group, although Indians are not ranked lower.
-Because contribution behavior and personal characteristics are correlated, from this result alone we cannot determine if this is due to statistical or taste-based discrimination.
+Both black and non-white, non-black subjects contribute less than any other group, although the latter group is not ranked lower.
+Because contribution behavior and personal characteristics are correlated (or thought to be), from this result alone we cannot determine if this is due to statistical or taste-based discrimination.